isomerpages/moe-northshorepri/_departments/Mathematics.md

 * Develop thinking, reasoning, communication, application and meta-cognitive skills through a mathematical approach to problem-solving.
 * Build confidence and foster interest in Mathematics.

+**Engaging Pedagogy – Activity-Based Learning (ABL)**
+ABL advocates the Concrete-Pictorial-Abstract (CPA) approach in the teaching and learning of Math.
+It creates learning opportunities using teaching aids like manipulatives to engage students in constructing and co-constructing conceptual understanding.

+Students become Active Learners as they move through the different stages of learning, whilst strengthening their mastery of Math skills and concepts.
+ABL also leverages the use of technology to make good teaching better, creating a participatory, connected, and reflective Math classroom to nurture future-ready learners.